Exposing a racist legacy helps a reporter become the journalist she wants to be

 “I wouldn’t have had the opportunity to do something like this,” she said.
 “I’d never been given the bandwidth to do a story this long and with this kind of depth.
 The fellowship gave me that, but it also gave me the confidence and the skills to do something this ambitious.”

-Her 5,000-word story ran in the Minneapolis Star Tribune, the state’s leading newspaper, as well as in Mother Jones magazine.
+Her 1,200-word story ran in the Minneapolis Star Tribune, the state’s leading newspaper, while a longer, 5,000-word version was published in Mother Jones magazine.
 It documented how the lack of diversity and cultural knowledge among social workers in the state, as well as longstanding economic and racial inequities, help drive Native children into the foster care system at disproportionate rates.

 As she talked with dozens of people, it became clear that for many Native mothers, the fear of having their children ripped away was felt across generations of Native American families.
 Washington tells the stories of several women who have seen both sides of the foster care system — both as children themselves once in the system and as mothers who lost their own children to foster care.